yt-project/unyt/paper/paper.md

 library to handle unit conversions and enforce unit consistency.
 For a relatively recent review of these efforts, see [@bekolay2013].
-While we won't exhaustively cover extant Python libraries for handling units in this paper, we will focus on `Pint` [@pint] and `astropy.units` [@astropy], which both a provide a robust implementation of an array container with units and are commonly used in research software projects.
+While we won't exhaustively cover extant Python libraries for handling units in this paper, we will focus on `Pint` [@Pint] and `astropy.units` [@astropy], which both a provide a robust implementation of an array container with units and are commonly used in research software projects.
 At time of writing a GitHub search for `import astropy.units` returns approximately 10,500 results and a search for `import pint` returns approximately 1,500 results.

 While `unyt` provides functionality that overlaps with `astropy.units` and `Pint`, there are important differences which we elaborate on below.
 In addition, it's worth noting that all three codebases had origins at roughly the same time period.
 In the case of `unyt`, it originated via Casey Stark's `dimensionful` library [@dimensionful] in 2012.
 A few years later, the `dimensionful` was elaborated on and improved to become `yt.units`, the unit system for the `yt` library [@yt] at a `yt` developer workshop in 2013 and was subsequently released as part of `yt 3.0` in 2014.
 Similarly, `Pint` initially began development in 2012 according to the git repository logs, and `astropy.units` was added in 2012 and was released as part of `astropy 0.2` in 2013, although the initial implementation was adapted from the `pynbody` library [@pynbody], which started in 2010 according to the git repository logs.
 That is to say, all three libraries began roughly at the same time and are examples in many ways of convergent evolution in software.

 Below we present a table comparing `unyt` with `astropy.units` and `Pint`.
 Estimates for lines of code in the library were generated using the `cloc` tool [@cloc]; blank and comment lines are excluded from the estimate.
 Test coverage was estimated using the `coveralls` output for `Pint` and `astropy.units` and using the `codecov` output for `unyt`.

 | Library                        | `unyt`         | `astropy.units` | `Pint`     |
 |--------------------------------|----------------|-----------------|------------|